 I love my instant pot.
-I love my instant pot taco meat.
+The fact that I can make bulk taco meat in it just adds to the love affair I have going on with it.
 I don’t get annoyingly excited about a lot of things but this contraption is one that’s worth it.
 It’s saved me more time in just the last few weeks than I can even count.
 Cheryl, if you’re reading this, bless you.
 Anyway, enough chit chat.

 I made instant pot taco meat the other day and had the protein for my taco salads taken care of so quickly and so easily.
 I didn’t have to mess with it while it cooked and I was able to chop up and prepare the veggies that would accompany the meat in the time it took to cook.
 Lunches or dinners for the WHOLE WEEK were done.
 Just.
 Like.
 That.